clgrandel6/aiden-lab-challenge/README.md

   * Input: 32156464
   * Output: gean 6464

+Compiling

+* As you have access to the following libraries, you should have no troubles compiling/executing any of this code:
+  * stdlib.h, stdio.h, assert.h, iostream,  map, fstream, string

 Citations

 * The dictionary.txt file is actually the The UK Advanced Cryptics Dictionary by Ross Beresford.
+The rest of the copyright information can be found in the "UKACD17_copyright_information.txt" file.
 Copyright (c) J Ross Beresford 1993-2000.
 All Rights Reserved.

         The following restriction is placed on the use of this
         publication: if The UK Advanced Cryptics Dictionary is used